 Stronger PU Binders:

-For outdoor or harsh environments, PU binders with excellent weather, moisture, and chemical resistance are essential.
-These are commonly used in roofing membranes, expansion joints, and other construction materials exposed to extreme conditions.
+For harsh outdoor conditions, select PU binders with excellent resistance to weather, moisture, and chemicals.
+These are commonly used in roofing membranes, expansion joints, and other construction materials.

 Moisture-Curing PU Binders:

-Simple and efficient, curing naturally through exposure to air moisture.
-Ideal for large-scale installations.
+Efficient and simple, curing naturally through exposure to air moisture.
+Suitable for large-scale installations.

 Heat-Cured PU Binders: